CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 Remaining Day Relaxation with light revision if required

-• You remain consistent throughout the week.
+● You will remain consistent with your studies throughout the week.

-• You regularly evaluate your preparation level.
+● You can regularly examine your preparation level.

-• You continuously revise concepts.
+● You continuously revise concepts.

-• You avoid exhaustion and burnout.
+● You can avoid overburden and burnout.

 Final Guidance